-And my new friend easily fit the definition.
+And my new friend easily fits the definition.
 Spending time with her was draining.
 My guard was always up, and my anxiety sky-rocketed.
 She threw a giant wrench in my plans to live a worry-free life.

 Yet, the more I thought about it, the more I wondered if I was right in my assessment.
 Is this an accurate depiction of a toxic person, or am I misusing the term?

 “I think the popularization of the term ‘toxic’ in regard to a partner dissuades people from assessing the real nature of the issues with the partner, the relationship or themselves.
-It’s a simple solution to put a ‘toxic’ label on a person, rather than look deeper to what is really happening with the relationship, or each individual,” says Amie Harwick, M.F.T., a therapist based in Los Angeles.
+It’s a simple solution to put a ‘toxic’ label on a person, rather than look deeper into what is really happening with the relationship, or each individual,” says Amie Harwick, M.F.T., a therapist based in Los Angeles.

 To me, this sort of thing matters — as powerful as social media has become in inspiring people to take priority in their mental health and personal psychology, I do see where downfalls can occur.
 Buzzwords catch on and spread like wildfire without an adequate deep dive into what they mean and how they should properly be used.

 Toxic is one of those.
 For a word that is spread so frequently in social media, especially in the specific realm of betterment and self-improvement, I noticed that I had never seen a clear-cut definition of a toxic person.

 And Harwick says that while she does not use the word toxic in her sessions, her patients sometimes do.
 “If you are in a relationship of some type with a person that is showing unhealthy behavior, that person may be abusive, lack boundaries, be negligent, manipulative, or dishonest.
 These typically are the traits that I see associated when people use the word toxic,” she says.

 the word “toxic” with “unhealthy for me.”